yogavarma11/EX09-Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ## Program:
 ```
 /*
-Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
+Program to implement the K Means Clustering for Customer Segmentation.
 Developed by:
 RegisterNumber:
 */